nushell/nushell.github.io/book/working_with_tables.md

 - [`get`](/commands/docs/get.md) - returns the values inside the column specified as a list

 :::tip
-The arguments provided to `select` and `get` are [cell paths](/book/types_of_data.html#cell-paths), a fundamental part of Nu's query language.
-In addition to simple queries like `get name`, you can also do things like `get name?` (will replace missing values with `null` instead of returning an error) or `get some.deeply.nested.column` for nested data.
+The arguments provided to `select` and `get` are [cell-paths](/book/types_of_data.html#cell-paths), a fundamental part of Nu's query language.
+For a more in-depth discussion of cell-paths and other navigation topics, see the next chapter, [Navigating and Accessing Structured Data](/book/navigating_structured_data.md).
 :::

 ## Changing data in a table